spiral/docs/filters/configuration.md

 > Or use the scaffolding `php app.php create:filter my -f "abc:string(query)"`.

-You can request the filter as method injection (it will be automatically binded to current http input):
+You can request the Filter as method injection (it will be automatically binded to current http input):

 ```php
 namespace App\Controller;